brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 17 bht.md

 # Ephesians 2:17 Commentary Help Text

 ## BHT:
-He came after his resurrection and preached peace to both Jews and Gentiles.
-The gospel of peace was proclaimed by his ministers and his Spirit.
-The message of peace was initially preached to the Jews, who were near to God, and later extended to the Gentiles, who were far away from him.
-By offering reconciliation and eternal peace, the gospel has the power to bring comfort to troubled hearts and assurance to believers.
+He came after his resurrection and proclaimed peace, bringing good news to both Jews and Gentiles.
+The message of peace is the result of His sacrifice, and it offers comfort and guidance to those who believe.
+The gospel of peace was first preached to the Jews, both before and after His resurrection, and later extended to the Gentiles.
+This distinction emphasizes the opportunity for all, whether near or far off, to receive the message of reconciliation and experience peace with God.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: